PanicJoker03/antithesis-layout/README.md

 * Must be optimal for spanish writting (Sorry english typing users).
 * It must be more ergonomical to coding users (ex. parentheses and curl brackets on the uppermost index finger side, shift press is needed to send numbers input).
 * Must replace qwerty.
+* Conserve 'z', 'x', 'c' and 'v' keys on same position.
-* Conserve z, x, c, v keys on same position.
+* Conserve 'f' and j keys on same position.
+* Conserve 'q' key on same position.

 ## Installation
 1. Install autohotkey on your computer, [here](https://www.autohotkey.com/) you will find the installer.